On the modified logarithmic Sobolev inequality for the heat-bath dynamics for 1D systems: Introduction

 These five points together will imply the positivity of the modified logarithmic Sobolev constant independently of the system size.
 Note that the first two consist of careful definitions of some notions, the first of which will be used during the proof, whereas the second one will constitute the initial assumptions to impose on the Gibbs state.
 The third point has been previously addressed in \cite{[CLP18a]}.
 It constitutes the quantum analogue of the results of quasi-factorization of the entropy in the classical case, and provides an upper bound for the relative entropy between two states in terms of the sum of two conditional relative entropies and a multiplicative error term that measures how far the second state is from a tensor product.
 This result allows to reduce from the global MLSI constant to a conditional one in the fourth point.
 Finally, in the last point, we prove that the conditional MLSI constant is positive and independent of the system size, yielding thus the same fact for the global one.
 In general, this will be the trickiest part of the strategy.

-Finally, in the main result of this paper, we apply this strategy to the heat-bath dynamics in dimension 1, to obtain positivity of the MLSI constant under two additional assumptions on the Gibbs state.
+This strategy of five steps constitutes a generalization of the one used in $\text{\cite{[CLP18a]}}$ to prove that the heat-bath dynamics with tensor product fixed point has a positive MLSI constant, lower bounded by $1/2$ (see also $\text{\cite{beigi2018quantum}}$).
+This result showed, in particular, that local depolarizing on-site noise destroys very fast any quantum memory.
+Then, it is only natural that in the current manuscript we weaken the conditions imposed on the fixed point and address the analogous problem for a more general class of quantum systems evolving under this dynamics.
+Indeed , in the main result of this paper, we apply the strategy above to the heat-bath dynamics in dimension 1, to obtain positivity of the MLSI constant under two additional assumptions on the Gibbs state.